teroparvinen/foundry-wire/README.md

 ### Midi-QOL

 WIRE does many of the same things as Midi-QOL and some of them differently.
 It is not compatible and should not be used simultaneously.
 WIRE uses a similar flag naming scheme where possible to make adaptation easier both ways and will support Midi-QOL flags in effects.

+### Active Auras

+WIRE contains functionality for automatically attaching a template to the caster as well as auras for passive effects.
+Having Active Auras on should not be necessary and has not been tested.